passportxyz/passport-docs/pages/stamps/overview.md

 ---
-title: Stamps
+title: Stamps developer overview
 description: Instructions for creating new Stamps
 ---

 ## What is a Stamp?

-Stamps are the key identity verification mechanism of Gitcoin Passport.
+Stamps are the key identity verification mechanism of Passport.
 A Stamp is a collection of one or more [verifiable credentials](#verifiable-credentials-vcs) from an identity provider that is collected in a Passport.
-Stamps are provided by a variety of web2 and web3 identity authenticators including Google, Facebook, BrightID, ENS, and Proof of Humanity.
-Custom Stamps for particular communities are under development.
+Stamps are provided by a variety of web2 and web3 identity authenticators including Google, BrightID, Holonym, Civic, ENS, and more.
 Stamps do not store any personally identifiable information, only the verifiable credentials issued by the identity authenticator.

 Passport aggregates Stamps and assigns each Stamp a different weight according to the needs of a particular community.
 This weight is used to calculate the cost of forgery of an identity, a score which reflects the credibility of a potential participant’s online identity.
-For example, a community for developers could assign a greater weight to a Github Stamp, resulting in higher scores for those who have Github Stamps.

-Stamps are frequently added to the Passport service - anyone can [propose a Stamp](../stamps/integrating-a-new-stamp)!

-However, they can also be removed, for example if the verification stops working.
+The Passport team is highly selective about the new Stamps that are added to the platform.
+To be considered, you can follow the steps outlined in on this page.

 ## Stamp assessment criteria